S-J-HAN/InductiveReasoningInLargeLanguageModels/generate_data/README.md

 Helper classes for generating LLM completions using different API vendors.

 #### prompts.py
-Prompt formats for experiment 2, following the S3-C1-A1-Q1-O1-T prompt.
+Prompt formats for experiment 1, following the S3-C1-A1-Q3-O1 prompt, and experiment 2, following the S3-C1-A1-Q1-O1-T prompt.

 #### helpers.py
 Misc helper functions.